BlockIo/gem-block-io/README.md

 # BlockIo

-This Ruby Gem is the official reference client for the Block.io payments API.
+This Ruby Gem is the official reference client for the Block.io's infrastructure APIs.
 To use this, you will need the Dogecoin, Bitcoin, or Litecoin API key(s) from <a href="https://block.io" target="_blank">Block.io</a>.
 Go ahead, sign up :)

 ## Installation